The blog posts are:

 - The Future of Open Source at NGINX, Ed Robinson and Owen Garrett (video here)

 - NGINX Amplify is Generally Available, Owen Garrett (video here)

-Modern applications have changed.
+Nick Shadrin: Modern applications have changed.
 They’ve grown from being very small websites, from simple applications designed to do one thing, to very large and complex web properties.
-Today, they consist of multiple parts: you create small services; you connect them together.
+Today, they consist of multiple parts: you create small services and then you connect them together.
 With the new changes in infrastructure, you’re also able to scale them up and down easily.
-You create new containers — those new machines in the cloud — and connectivity to the application.
+You create new containers – those new machines in the cloud – and connectivity to the application.
 And connectivity between the application’s parts is extremely important.

 With NGINX, you already know how to connect to your application.
 You know how the application works and how the connectivity to it works.
 But with the Unit project, we went further and deeper, down to the application code.
 It provides you with the platform for running the application and for running the application code.

-We looked at existing solutions and found that they lacked some fundamental technologies Many of them are big, slow things that are not designed for cloud-native applications.
+We looked at existing solutions and found that they lacked some fundamental technologies.
+Many of them are big, slow, and not designed for cloud‑native applications.

 Let’s talk a bit about the functionality NGINX Unit gives you.
 First of all, it’s a fully dynamic application server designed for cloud-native apps.
 What does “dynamic” mean?
 With NGINX, you’re familiar with the well‑known command for reload.
 You probably already reload frequently.

 And when the reload is done right, you’re not losing connections.
 You’re fine – the application is working.
 You can continue making changes by reloading the whole server.
 However, reloads are sometimes taxing on the server resources, and many of our big users and customers can’t really reload as frequently as they’d like.